princevarshney05/simpleRA-DB/docs/matrix.md

 * Page_3_1 <-> Page_1_3
 * Page_3_2 <-> Page_2_3

-We can conclude from the above operations that the entire matrix is swapped.
+We can conclude from the above operations that the entire matrix is swapped.We also ensure that exactly 2 MM blocks (Pages) are accessed at any given time.

 # Sparse Matrix
 ## Page layout to store matrix